 The graph below is Panasonics voltage comparison (Under a continuous discharge at 500mA, so the graph represents 2 hours and 4 hours).
 It conceptually represents all NiMH, not just Eneloop.
 This graph is idealized with the small 1/2 amp load, whereas a flash recycle draws several times more current (for a couple seconds at a time during recycle) than this light load shown.
 At the flashes recycle load, both curves fall faster and steeper, so neither are this pretty... but the alkaline battery certainly has no voltage advantage.

-This next one is from the Eneloop data sheet, which does show a 6000ma curve, not quite as flat, but that 12x higher current is greatly harder on alkaline life than NiMH.
+This next one is from the Eneloop data sheet.
+Panasonic seems to be keeping their data sheets private now, but this link is the 4th Generation Eneloop.
+It does show a 6000ma curve, not quite as flat, but that higher current is greatly harder on alkaline life than NiMH.
 The alkaline AA curve at same 6 amps would pretty much be a straight vertical line down.
 The alkaline data sheet curves do not even imagine 6 amps (6000 ma).
 Rechargeables have much longer life for heavy loads, like flash and cameras.

 This constant-voltage property (and the longer life, and the faster recycle, than alkaline) will be very useful to your flash.
 Specifically, the power is good until gone.
 For AA batteries, NiMH is the modern solution, and Eneloop is the latest and best of those.
 The Eneloop advantage is that they do not self discharge (run down) in storage.
 The only downside of NiMH is that you have to buy a battery charger (Don't use an old NiCD charger for NiMH, and don't skimp, the cheapest charger is the worst bargain, insufficient performance).
 But the NiMH advantages are 1) you have the performance of constant voltage NiMH batteries, which 2) also have a higher capacity (charge lasts longer), and 3) recycle is faster, and which 4) you don't have to keep buying more of them (pays for the charger), and 5) you can recharge to peak performance at any time (recharge early and often is no problem).
 The big advantage of Eneloop (the newest low discharge type of NiMH) is if you only take flash pictures now and then, Eneloops should still be good to go in a few weeks or months, where regular NiMH may be self-discharged then.
 There are also several other brands of low self discharge rechargeable NiMH now, licensed from Eneloop.